chalkmaster/plan_purchase/README.md

 # PlanPurchase

-This frontend app was creeated as part of a challange.
+This frontend app was created as part of a challenge.

 Angular Version: 11.2.9.